Overview

 • PPSSPP — the same EBOOT, run headless for end-to-end frame goldens stamped with the emulator build.

-• Browser — the core compiled to WASM with a software rasterizer, drawn to a 480×272 canvas.
+• Browser — the core compiled to WASM with a software rasterizer, drawn to a 480×272 canvas and a browser-built development bundle/pak.
 Try demos in the Playground.

-• Headless Bun — the same WASM rasterizer, scripted input, fixed timestep, producing byte-exact PNG goldens for the test suite.
+• Headless Bun — the WASM rasterizer with scripted input, virtual time, and recorded effect deliveries, producing byte-exact PNG goldens for the suite.

-PocketJS v1 is deliberately scoped.
+PocketJS 0.4 is deliberately scoped.
 It does not yet include:

 • hover: variants (there is no pointer on a PSP)